couchbase/kv_engine/docs/CodingStandards.rst

 --------------------

 Use the C++ standard library facilities whenever they are available for a particular task.
-LLVM and related projects emphasize and rely on the standard library facilities for as much as possible.
-Common support libraries providing functionality missing from the standard library for which there are standard interfaces or active work on adding standard interfaces will often be implemented in the LLVM namespace following the expected standard interface.
+KV-Engine and related projects emphasize and rely on the standard library facilities for as much as possible.
+Common support libraries providing functionality missing from the standard library for which there are standard interfaces or active work on adding standard interfaces will often be implemented in the `cb` namespace following the expected standard interface.

-There are some exceptions such as the standard I/O streams library which are avoided.
-Also, there is much more detailed information on these subjects in the :doc:`ProgrammersManual`.

 Supported C++11 Language and Library Features
 ---------------------------------------------

-While LLVM, Clang, and LLD use C++11, not all features are available in all of the toolchains which we support.
-The set of features supported for use in LLVM is the intersection of those supported in the minimum requirements described in the :doc:`GettingStarted` page, section `Software`.
+While KV-Engine uses C++11, not all features are available in all of the toolchains which we support.

 The ultimate definition of this set is what build bots with those respective toolchains accept.
 Don't argue with the build bots.
 However, we have some guidance below to help you know what to expect.